In this guide, we'll introduce predictive prefetching in an Angular application. Let us get started!

 })

-directory structure should look like follows:
+export class MediaComponent {}When you're ready, your src/app directory structure should look like follows:

 .